 My family is big and small, strewn across the country and I miss them all too much.
 My greatest joy and privilege is being mama to Heather and Jonathan and seeing them become wonderful adults with loving spouses and one delightful granddaughter.
 We laugh and cry together and find ourselves in the arms of a loving God sitting with us through it all.

-We are blessed to be back in the area we call home, South Florida, where we’re at the beach most Saturday mornings, camera in one hand and Pepsi in the other.
-I am completely taken with photography and love shooting with my Nikon.
+We are blessed to be back in South Florida, the place we call home.
+We’re at the beach most Saturday mornings, camera in one hand and Pepsi in the other.

 I am incredibly blessed to be part of the church of drop-outs, losers, sinners and fools.
 We are living in Graceland.
 There’s room for you to come along.